 It's easy to get lost when talking about insurance if you don't understand some of the basic terminology, so let's go over that now:

-• Annual maximum benefit limit: An annual maximum is the total amount your dental insurance provider will pay for dental care within a 12-month period.
+- Annual maximum benefit limit: An annual maximum is the most your dental insurance provider will pay for dental care within a 12-month period.
 Under your dental plan, you will be responsible for covering costs that exceed the limit.
 The most affordable dental insurance plans will have a lower annual maximum.

-• Annual deductible: Dental insurance policies with an annual deductible require you to pay a fixed amount before any reimbursement is given.
+- Annual deductible: Dental insurance policies with an annual deductible make you pay before any reimbursement is given.
 Some insurers waive the deductible for routine diagnostic and preventive treatment.

-• Copay: This is a set rate that you will pay for dentist visits, prescriptions and other services under your family or individual dental insurance plan.
+- Copay: Rate that you will pay for dentist visits, prescriptions and other services under your family or individual dental insurance plan.

-• Waiting periods: This is the period of time you must wait after you purchase your insurance, before your coverage kicks in.
+- Waiting periods: The period of time you must wait after you purchase your insurance, before your coverage kicks in.

-• Coinsurance: This is the percentage of your care cost that you are responsible for paying, after you've met your deductible and paid your copay.
+- Coinsurance: Percentage of your care cost that you are responsible for paying, after you've met your deductible and paid your copay.

 Is dental insurance worth it?